NoesisGUI

 The 'Auto' Unit

-The Auto unit provides a sizing solution in which the dimensions of a Row or Column will shrink or expand to the size of an Element within the Grid assigned to it.
+The Auto unit provides a sizing solution in which the dimensions of a Column or Row will shrink or expand to the size of an Element within the Grid assigned to it.

-Elements can be assigned to Rows or Columns using the techniques outlined in 📑 Assigning Elements To Grid Quadrants
+Elements can be assigned to Columns or Rows using the techniques outlined in 📑 Assigning Elements To Grid Quadrants

 Documentation_Element_Grid_AutoExample.png